Return-to-work process and your responsibilities

 • Report the injury within five days of becoming aware of it.

-• Keep in touch with the injured worker.
+• Keep in touch with the worker.

 • Fulfill your legal duty to accommodate their return to work by changing the worker’s job tasks so the worker can safely return to work during recovery.